browserengineering/book/book/embeds.md

 Let's now load `<img>` tags found in a web page.

-And a new `ImageLayout` class.
-The height of the object is defined by the height of the image.
-Again, this class is almost the same as `InputLayout`, except for that height.
+Images will be laid out by a new `ImageLayout` class.
+The height and width of the object is defined by the height of the image, but other aspects of it will be almost the same as `InputLayout`.
 In fact, so similar that let's make them inherit from a new `EmbedLayout` base class to share a lot of code about inline layout and fonts.
-(And for completeness, let's make a new `LayoutObject` root class for all types of object, and make `BlockLayout`, `InlineLayout` and `DocumentLayout` inherit from it.
-I haven't shown that code though.)
+(And for completeness, let's make a new `LayoutObject` root class for all types of object, and make `BlockLayout`, `InlineLayout` and `DocumentLayout` inherit from it.^[I haven't shown that code though, because it's just an empty class definition.])

 ``` {.python}
 class EmbedLayout(LayoutObject):